Right Bousfield Localization and Operadic Algebras: Application: Spaces

 \begin{proof} Suppose $f$ is a $K$-colocal equivalence.
 Let $A$ be a domain or codomain of a map in $\Lambda(K) \cup \sJ$, so $A$ is of the form $K \wedge S^j_+$, $K \wedge D^j_+$, $D^j_+$, or $(D^j \times I)_+$.
 First, we argue that when $A$ is contractible \$ is satisfied.
 We must show $\Hom(A,f)$ is a $K$-colocal equivalence, which is equivalent to $\Hom(K,\Hom(A,f))$ being a weak homotopy equivalence, where $\Hom(A,X)$ has the compact open topology.
 This means the following map must be an isomorphism for $t \geq 0$:

 The right-most map is an isomorphism because $f$ is a $K$-colocal equivalence.
 The middle isomorphism uses that $\Hom(A,f)\simeq f$ because $A\simeq pt$.

 Next, we argue that the class of $K$-colocal equivalences coincides with the class of $K'$-colocal equivalences, where $K'$ is the closure of $K$ under all suspensions $-\wedge S^m_+$.
-This is because of the following chain of equivalent statements:
+This is because of the following chain of equivalent statements (and it also follows from Lemma 5.5.2 in \cite{hirschhorn}, taking $L$ to be the simplicial circle):

 $f$ is a $K$-colocal equivalence\\ $\Longleftrightarrow$ $\Hom(K,f)$ is a weak equivalence\\ $\Longleftrightarrow$ $[S^t,\Hom(K,f)]$ is an isomorphism for all $t$\\ $\Longleftrightarrow$ $[S^{t+m},\Hom(K,f)]$ is an isomorphism for all $t, m$\\ $\Longleftrightarrow$ $[S^t,\Hom(S^m,\Hom(K,f))]$ is an isomorphism for all $t,m$\\ $\Longleftrightarrow$ $[S^t,\Hom(K\wedge S^m,f)]$ is an isomorphism for all $t,m$\\ $\Longleftrightarrow$ $f$ is a $K'$-colocal equivalence